-Actions our charity takes to meet standards: Evidence of our actions: Technical operational policy development.
-Technical operational policies and procedures are developed, reviewed and authorised by the Engineering Standards Board, of which the Technical Services Director is the sponsor and a member.
+Actions our charity takes to meet standards: Evidence of our actions: Technical operational policies and procedures are developed, reviewed and authorised by the Engineering Standards Board, of which the Technical Services Director is the sponsor and a member.
 The group meets weekly to review policies, technical standards and service operations procedures.
 Operational Procedures cover the day to day service operations, and include standard operating procedures, service communications protocols, incident response, Business Continuity Plans, documentation standards and service transition planning.
-Technical Operational Policies are maintained in the company wide documentation repository on the wiki (in the process of migrating to Sharepoint) The following policies and procedures have been developed and adopted by the company: • Date Protection Policies • Security & online safety policies • Freedom of information policy • Communications and Acceptable usage policies • Financial Operations Manual • People Operations Policies Individual operational policies and procedures are reviewed by the board upon creation, modification and when identified as requiring improvement during the course of work, or during incident reviews.
+Technical Operational Policies are maintained on SharePoint.
+The following policies and procedures have been developed and adopted by the company: Date Protection Policies Security & online safety policies Freedom of information policy Communications and Acceptable usage policies Financial Operations Manual People Operations Policies Individual operational policies and procedures are reviewed by the board upon creation, modification and when identified as requiring improvement during the course of work, or during incident reviews.
+Group approach to policies adopted as applicable and repository developed.